KoteGotiashvili/Neural-Networks-From-Scratch/README.md

 There is table of data representation:
 ![MSEDerivative](images/labels_table.png)

+### Batches
+So far we've trained models by feeding the entire dataset as a single "batch".
+But in most cases AI and ML engineers have a lot of dataset to handle, even terabytes and doing one forward pass will eat memory (: also it is not good practice, when doing batches it sum ups losses and accuracies and helps to generalize the model.
+Common batch sizes range between 32 and 128 samples.
+Each batch being trained is referred to as a **step**.
+We can calculate number of steps **by dividing the number of samples by the batch size.**
+**Integer division rounds down, thus, if there are any samples left, we will add 1 to form the last batch with the remainder**

 ## Model Evaluation
 **SOON 🔜  ** Methods for evaluating neural network models to ensure they perform well on unseen data.